section-engineering-education/engineering-education/content/articles/different-techniques-of-encoding-data-for-transmission/index.md

 We have Differential Manchester encoding and Bi-phase Manchester.

 #### Differential Manchester
-In Differential Manchester, a transition occurs at the middle of the bit interval.
+In Differential Manchester, in the middle of the bit interval, a transition occurs.
-If a transition occurs at the beginning of the bit interval, it means that the input signal was 0 and there is no transition if the input signal is 1.
+At a point where a change occurs at the start of a bit interval, it is an indication that the input signal was 0 unless otherwise.
 #### Bi-phase Manchester
 Here, a transition is done in the middle of the bit interval.
 The resultant pulse of the transition is from high to low when input is 1 in the middle and vice versa for input 0.

-The figure below shows the waveforms of NRZ-L, NRZ-I, Bi-phase Manchester, and Differential Manchester coding for different digital inputs.
+NRZ-L, NRZ-I, Biphase Manchester and Differential Manchester coding waveforms for different digital inputs are shown in the image below.

 ![Illustration image of different waveforms of Bi-phase and Non-Return to Zero encoding](/engineering-education/different-techniques-of-encoding-data-for-transmission/waveforms.png)
 ### Block encoding.